leherv/ORM/README.md

 * **1:n --> [OneToMany(mappedByColumnName="")]**
 * **n:1 --> [ManyToOne]**

-All those relations are lazily loaded.
+All these relations are lazily loaded.
 For this to succeed you have to add:

 ```
  private ILazyLoader LazyLoader { get; set; } = new LazyLoader();